hasura/supergraph-top-n-challenge/README.md

   - You can use the command `docker compose -f docker-compose-db.yaml up -d` to start the databases
   - The test bench will run these containers alongside the services you provide
 - In an independent repository / directory, build the remaining three services as separate docker containers
-  - Serve the federated endpoint on port 8000
+  - Serve the gateway on port 8000
 - This repository must contain one `docker-compose.yml` that describes all the services
 - The test bench will run `docker compose up` in this directory, and this should completely initialise all three services

 ## Acceptance Criteria

 - Your repository must contain one `docker-compose.yml` that completely describes the three services (do not include the two database services provided)
-- The federation endpoint must serve GraphQL
+- The gateway endpoint must serve GraphQL
   - Inter-service protocol need not be (but can be) GraphQL
 - Do not implement query based response caching in your services (our test bench is pretty simple)
 - The single query endpoint must return the data in the JSON format shown in the examples, but may contain additional root level properties